Trump administration bars California from requiring cleaner cars

 Environmental Protection Agency (EPA) Administrator Andrew Wheeler said in a statement the decision will ensure nationwide rules that provide “much-needed regulatory certainty for the automotive industry.”
 Currently, California’s more stringent vehicle emissions rules are also followed by a dozen other states that account for than 40% of U.S. vehicle sales.

-Transportation Secretary Elaine Chao said in a statement the decision ensures “no state has the authority to opt out of the nation’s rules, and no state has the right to impose its policies on the rest of the country.”
+“No state has the authority to opt out of the nation’s rules and no state has the right to impose its policies on everybody else in our whole country,” Transportation Secretary Elaine Chao said at a press conference.
+“To do otherwise harms consumers and damages the American economy.”

-Revocation of California’s ability to set its own standards is part of a multipronged battle by the Trump administration to counter the state’s efforts to reshape the mix of vehicles driven by Americans.
-The administration also plans to finalize in coming months a separate rule that would roll back fuel-efficiency standards set under preceding President Barack Obama.
+Revocation of California’s ability to set its own standards is part of a multi-pronged battle by the Trump administration to counter the state’s efforts to reshape the mix of vehicles driven by Americans.
+Chao added that the administration will also finalize its revisions to requirements for future fuel efficiency standards through 2026 in the coming weeks and they would be “reasonable,” rolling back standards set under the preceding president, Barack Obama.

 The Obama-era rules called for a fleetwide fuel efficiency average of 46.7 miles (75 kilometers) per gallon by 2025, with average annual increases of about 5%, compared with 37 mpg by 2026 under the Trump administration’s preferred option to freeze requirements.